EU readies Brexit transition deal, Ireland seeks border assurance

-BRUSSELS (Reuters) - The European Union is close to offering Britain a deal on a post-Brexit status quo transition, EU diplomats and officials said on Monday, as Ireland sought assurances any agreement would not let London water down pledges on its Northern Irish border.
+BRUSSELS (Reuters) - The European Union is close to offering Britain a deal on a post-Brexit status quo transition this week, EU diplomats said on Monday, as Ireland sought assurances any agreement would not let London water down pledges on its Northern Irish border.

 Asked about a deal, EU negotiator Michel Barnier told reporters “We are determined” as he welcomed British Brexit Secretary David Davis to the European Commission.
-The two are expected to speak at a news conference scheduled at short notice to take place at 12:45 p.m.
+The two will speak at a news conference called for 12:45 p.m.
 (7.45 a.m.
 ET).

 Brussels diplomats dealing with Brexit for the other 27 EU member states were also summoned urgently for a briefing shortly before Davis arrived and several of them told Reuters that they believed that a weekend of intensive talks had broken deadlock to allow EU leaders to offer a transition deal on Friday.

+“There is agreement on transition, citizens rights and financial settlement,” the second diplomat said.
+“There is some progress on Ireland but it’s not fully solved - there is agreement on the backstop but not all details.”

+A third said: “Member states are rather satisfied.
+We are still waiting for Ireland’s reaction.
+Ireland will be discussed further, there is partial convergence of views.”

-Before his own meeting with Barnier, and ahead of Davis’ arrival, Ireland’s main Brexit point man, Foreign Minister Simon Coveney, warned that Dublin wanted assurances from the EU that there would be “no backsliding” from London on an agreement in December that there would be no disruptive “hard border” on the island, if necessary by aligning Northern Ireland with the EU.
+Before his own meeting with Barnier, Ireland’s main Brexit point man, Foreign Minister Simon Coveney, warned that Dublin wanted assurances from the EU that there would be “no backsliding” from London on an agreement in December that there would be no disruptive “hard border” on the island, if necessary by aligning Northern Ireland with the EU.

+After the meeting, Coveney tweeted: “Brexit negotiations are moving forward - progress on Irish issues remains a key priority for both negotiating teams and solidarity with our EU partners remains strong.”

-Dublin is concerned at British Prime Minister Theresa May’s rejection of a “backstop” arrangement set out in the EU’s draft of the withdrawal treaty — under which Northern Ireland would effectively submit to EU economic rules and so become potentially isolated from the British mainland.
+Dublin is concerned at May’s rejection of a “backstop” arrangement set out as a separate protocol in the EU’s draft of the withdrawal treaty.
+Under this, Northern Ireland would effectively submit to EU economic rules and so become potentially isolated from the British mainland.
 The EU says May agreed to that potential outcome in December.

 Britain argues that it has two other preferred outcomes for the Irish border, both dependent on agreement on future EU-UK trade rules.
 Negotiations on that will not start until next month, once Friday’s EU summit gives Barnier the go-ahead.
 As a result, Britain is reluctant to give even a conditional nod to a draft treaty on Ireland that May says she could never accept.